 He is a director of Fulton Hogan Limited, New Zealand Funds Management Limited, Team New Zealand Limited and Tappenden Holdings Limited, and is a trustee, director and investment committee member of a number of other entities.

 Bruce co-founded accounting firm Gilligan Sheppard in 1985.
 His longstanding advocacy on behalf of investors led to him founding the NZ Shareholders Association in 2001, which he chaired until 2010.

 He was appointed to the Financial Markets Authority establishment board and was subsequently appointed an Associate Member of the FMA board.
 Bruce has experience in all aspects of the capital markets in NZ including the inner functioning of regulators, listed companies and market intermediaries.

 He regularly lectures on investing principles, governance and economic issues, as well as participating both publicly and privately in significant policy settings.
 Bruce is a shareholder and\or director of a number of private companies, including New Ground Capital.

-In addition to her consulting work, Joy is the Chair of KiwiSaver provider Simplicity NZ Ltd and on the Boards of Auckland Foundation and Assistance Dogs New Zealand.
+In addition to her consulting work, Joy is chair of KiwiSaver provider Simplicity NZ Ltd and the Auckland Foundation, and is an independent director of Strategi Group.